ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 [23] "entities"
 ```

-This should help finding the right columns of data but if you don't find what you are looking for it might be nested inside a column.
+This blog post should help you find the right data columns, but if you don't find what you are looking for it might be nested inside a column.
 For example the entities column (which is present in both tweets and users) have the following useful columns:

 ```r